Wood Rot: Identify, Causes, Repair, and Prevention

 Termite Damage vs. Wood Rot: How to Identify the Difference?

-Wood rotting shows spongy, crumbling, or cracked textures caused by fungi and moisture.
+Rot wood shows spongy, crumbling, or cracked textures caused by fungi and moisture.
 You’ll see discoloration, fungal growth, and a musty smell.
-Wood rotting weakens wood from moisture breakdown, often spreading across surfaces.
-To fix wood rotting, repair wood rotting with fungicide treatments, wood hardeners, and epoxy fillers.
+Rotted wood weakens wood from moisture breakdown, often spreading across surfaces.
+To fix wood rot, repair wood rotting with fungicide treatments, wood hardeners, and epoxy fillers.

 What Are the Most Rot-Resistant Wood Types?